lipelopesoliveira/deepMDMC/README.md

-# DeepMDMC: Deep Learning for Molecular Dynamics and Monte Carlo Simulations
+# DeepMDMC: Molecular Dynamics and Monte Carlo Simulations with Deep Learning Potentials

 ## Setting up the environment